jaketae/scrape-exchange/README.md

 * Deploy application to Heroku
 * Attempt database initialization and integration with PostgreSQL

-v.2020.06.0X:
+v.2020.06.1X:
 * Reorganize DB schema from a single table to a many-to-many model
-* Make full use of `flask-sqlalchemy` for full-fledged price tracking
+* Make use of `flask-sqlalchemy` for full-fledged price tracking
-* Use GitHub Actions for DB update cron job and lint check
+* Use GitHub Actions for DB update cron job, linting, and testing
 * MVP release!